Working with Research Assets

 Loading Citation Metrics

 You can import an Excel file into Esploro from databases of citation counts of research publications.
 A citation count is useful for measuring the impact of the asset in the academic community.
-For information on configuring citation sources see here.
-For information on selecting citation styles when exporting an asset as a citation see Citation Styles List.
+Data can be imported from Web of Science (WOS) or Scopus.
+It can be displayed on the full asset page in the Portal and incorporated in Analytics reports.
+(It is not visible in the Hub.)

-- The DOI identifier of the asset.
-Not repeatable.
+- DOI – The DOI identifier of the asset

-- The total number of citations.
-Not repeatable
+- Total Citations – The total number of citations

-You load the file from the new Load Citation Metrics page (Repository > Import Assets > Load Citation Metrics):
+- In the Load Citation Metrics page (Repository > Import Assets > Load Citation Metrics), select the Source of Data and the file.

 - Processed records